SamuelToh/Samuelt-s-knowledge/git/02-sync-your-working-branch-with-remote/README.md

 `git remote add upstream {URL} master`

 To tell `git` where you're intending to sync against.
-If scenario where it is just your own project then you can skip this step.
+In scenario where it is just your own project then you can skip this step.

-Then;
+Once you have added the new remote source, the next thing to do would be to fetch the latest commit information from it.

+`git fetch upstream master`

+Then you can ask `git` to rebase (sync) with your target ;

-`git rebase upstream/master`.
+`git rebase upstream/master`

 Update the `master` value according to the name of branch you're syncing against with.
 In scenario where you're just syncing with your own repository then upstream will be `origin` means the "Original" source.